Student Privacy Rights and Access to Records

 - The right to provide written consent before the college discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 The college may disclose education records without a student’s prior written consent to school officials with legitimate educational interests.
 A school official is a person employed by Chaffey College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the Governing Board; or a student serving on an official committee, such as a disciplinary or grievance committee.
 A school official may also include a volunteer or contractor outside of Chaffey College who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the college with respect to the use and maintenance of PII from education records, such as an attorney, auditor, collection agent, or a student volunteering to assist another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Chaffey College.
 Upon request, Chaffey College may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Chaffey College to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:

 Family Policy Compliance Office